Museum quality heirloom portraits

 MEMBER OF THE PORTRAIT SOCIETY OF AMERICA

 A great deal of thought should go into what you want your portrait to convey.
-In beginning to explore these concepts there are a few basic things to consider.
+In beginning to explore these concepts there are a few basic things to consider when commission is desired.

 If you have chosen to have multiple subjects painted, will they be done separately or together?
 When executed individually the artist is able to create a unique image suited to their individuality.